itertius/itertius/README.md

 ###

-<p align="left">My name is Witsanupong Kolakul and I'm a Web Developer and AI Engineer, from Thailand</p>
+<p align="left">My name is Witsanupong Kolakul and I'm a AI Engineer, from Thailand</p>

 ###